tylerkrszjzaniek/stickstickley/readme.md

 4/14/18:
 + Project started
 + Simple images and all choices added
++ *Note: Project only works in desktop full-window mode at the moment*

 #### Changes to come at a later date:
 + More detailed images and additional icons